sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 - anonymous

 # must be the exact same name as your blogpost
 bibliography: 2025-04-28-towards-more-rigorous-llm-evals.bib

 toc:
-  - name: Introduction
+  - name: 1.
+Introduction
-  - name: Elements of Rigorous Empirical Evaluation
+  - name: 2.
+Elements of Rigorous Empirical Evaluation
-  - name: Summary of Mirzadeh et al. (2024)<d-cite key='mirzadeh2024gsm'><\d-cite>
+  - name: 3.
+Summary of Mirzadeh et al. (2024)
     subsections:
-    - name: What is the new benchmark and how is it constructed?
+    - name: 3.1 What is the new benchmark and how is it constructed?
-    - name: What are the key findings and conclusions from the empirical evaluation?
+    - name: 3.2 What are the key findings and conclusions from the empirical evaluation?
-  - name: Critical Analysis and Re-evaluation
+  - name: 4.
+Critical Analysis and Re-evaluation
     subsections:
-    - name: "Performance variability: Why is variability not (that) surprising?"
+    - name: "4.1 Performance variability: Why is variability not (that) interesting?"
       subsections:
-      - name: "When is variability not expected?"
+      - name: 4.1.1 When is variability not expected?
-      - name: "When is variability expected?"
+      - name: 4.1.2 When is variability expected?
-    - name: "Performance decline on GSM-Symbolic"
+    - name: 4.2 Performance decline on GSM-Symbolic
       subsections:
-      - name: "Alternative explanation: Distribution mismatch"
+      - name: "4.2.1 Alternative explanation: Distribution mismatch"
-      - name: "Considering each model independently: Is the decline in performance statistically significant?"
+      - name: "4.2.2 Considering each model independently: Is the decline in performance statistically significant?"
-      - name: "Considering all models together: Is the decline in performance statistically significant?"
+      - name: "4.2.3 Considering all models together: Is the decline in performance statistically significant?"
-    - name: "Performance decrease and variance increase with question complexity"
+    - name: 4.3 Performance decrease and variance increase with question complexity
+    - name: 4.4 M1, P1, P2 and No-Op results
-  - name: Conclusion
+  - name: 5.
+Conclusion
 ---